SparkingTime/K-MeansViaSpark/README.md

     Following is the visulization.
 A more detailed plot(full-featured interactive explore) can be found [here](https://plot.ly/~seedbazzal/459/devicestatus-k-5-clustering-centers-comparision-euclidean-vs-great-circle/)
    ![alt text](https://github.com/SparkingTime/K-MeansViaSpark/blob/master/MileStone3/step3.Output/%401.DeviceStatus_k%3D5_centers.png "Device Status clustering")

+* Summary
+  In the visulization of the clustering via two methods, we can find data points are clustered differently via two distance measure.
+However, both returns logical clustering.
+One might argue that GreatCircle, in this particular case did a better job in the sense that the yellow cluster is more centered.
+However,it is not consistant that GreatCircle always yields better clustering (can be seen in the later sections)

+---

 ######part@2-Synthetic Data

 *Cluster and Visualize the [Syntheic Geo data](./step3.input/step2.sample_geo.csv)*

+====

 K-means clustering on this data converges nicely with a converge distance 0.1 (unlike the global data that contain points seperates further apart).
 We clustered it into 4 clusters (k=4) via both Euclidean Distance and Greate Circle Distance .